Joe Watts

-Joseph Watts (born 1942) also known as "The German" is an associate of the Gambino crime family.
+Joseph Watts (born 1942), also known as "The German", is an associate of the Gambino crime family.
 He was a close confidant of former boss John Gotti and participated in the infamous 1985 assassination of Paul "Big Paul" Castellano.
 Watts was not a made man due to being only Italian on his maternal side, while being German, Welsh on his paternal side.

-After underboss Tommy Bilotti was murdered, Watts was given Bilotti's black book for his loansharking operation, which made him a millionaire and a good earner for the Gambino family.
+After caporegime Tommy Bilotti was murdered, Watts was given Bilotti's black book for his loansharking operation, which made him a millionaire and a good earner for the Gambino family.
 Watts also insisted that Gotti should put a hit on his brother, Joey Bilotti as well.
 However, Bilotti accepted the fate of his brother and did not retaliate, therefore killing him was unnecessary.

-John Gotti appointed Watts as a liaison to the Westies, an Irish-American gang in Hells Kitchen.
-The Westies were being used as hired guns for the Gambino family under Paul Castellano, and continued under the Gotti regime.

-Watts was charged and acquitted of the 1987 killing of William Ciccone.
-According to the testimony of government witness; Dominic "Fat Dom" Borghese, Watts allegedly drove him from Queens to Staten Island in the back of his black Mercedes-Benz.
-Borghese testified that Watts shot Ciccone in the head five times.

 In 2011, Watts was convicted for his part in a 1989 murder conspiracy ordered by John Gotti, and sentenced to 13 years in prison.
 He served his sentence at FCI Cumberland, and was released from prison on January 14, 2022.